-It also made me think to when I first got married... very soon after my wedding, people’s eyes would wander down to my belly, then snap back up to meet my own eyes with a “knowing” smile, asking that intimate question without using their words:
+It also made me think to when I first got married.
+Very soon after my wedding, people’s eyes would wander down to my belly, then snap back up to meet my own eyes with a “knowing” smile, asking that intimate question without using their words:

 “Are you pregnant?”

-Others would approach me at parties and blatantly demand to know when I would have a child, snarkily asking “Soooo, any good news?” and gasping when I responded that it wasn’t the right time for a child in my life.
+Others would approach me at social gatherings and blatantly demand to know when I would have a child, snarkily asking “Soooo, any good news?” and gasping when I responded that it wasn’t the right time for a child in my life.
 “No!” they would exclaim, quickly standing up and mentally preparing for a long debate.
 “You shouldn’t wait that long.
 You should have them quickly.”